saktbv/sap_piper/documentation/docs/scenarios/abapEnvironmentTest.md

 This stage is responsible for cloning (or pulling) the defined software components (repositories) to the system.

+### Run Tests

+This stage will trigger the execution of the `ATC` and `AUnit` stages in parallel.
+Please find more information on the respective stages below.

 ### ATC

+In this stage, ATC checks can be executed using [abapEnvironmentRunATCCheck](https://sap.github.io/jenkins-library/steps/abapEnvironmentRunATCCheck/).
+The step can receive software components or packages.

+The results are returned in the checkstyle format and can be displayed using the [Warnings Next Generation Plugin](https://www.jenkins.io/doc/pipeline/steps/warnings-ng/#warnings-next-generation-plugin).
+To display the results it is necessary to [extend the ATC stage via the Checkstyle/Warnings Next Generation Plugin](https://www.project-piper.io/pipelines/abapEnvironment/extensibility/#1-extend-the-atc-stage-via-the-checkstylewarnings-next-generation-plugin).

+### AUnit

-This stage runs ATC checks on the SAP BTP, ABAP environment system.
-The results are returned in the "CheckStyle" format.
-With the help of a stage extension, a plugin can be used to visualize the check results.
+This stage will triger an AUnit run on the SAP BTP, APAB environment system.
+You can configure the object set that should be checked during the AUnit run.
+The results of the test run are returned in the "JUnit" format.
+It is possible to further visualize the AUnit test run results with the help of a stage extension.

 ## Prerequisites